geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/coding-standards.md

 ---
 # Coding Standards

-In GGC, coding standards are similar to design patterns, but focus on practices that reduce or avoid "technical debt".
+In GGC, quality assurance starts with coding standards, which are practices that reduce or avoid "technical debt".

 Technical debt refers to implementation practices that result in the need for refactoring of the code base at a future time.